dakadkart/xyz-documentation/docs/studio/topics/data.md

 You can also change the data content, sort and look for data and add additional columns.

-!!! note
+> #### Note
-    The table shows data from one layer or dataset.
-You might have to select the layer you want to see before you can switch to the table view.
+> The table shows data from one layer or dataset.
+You might have to
+> select the layer you want to see before you can switch to the table view.

 You can view a video overview of this content [here](https://www.here.xyz/assets/videos/data-table.mp4).